 What percentage of stock do the directors and executive officers own?

 Together, they own one percent of our common stock.
-See "Stock Ownership of Management and Certain Beneficial Owners" for more details.
+See "Stock Ownership of Management and Certain Beneficial Owners" for more details elsewhere in this Proxy Statement

-Who are the largest common stockholders:
+Who are the largest common stockholders?